HabchiSarra/Sniffer/README.md

-This repository embed every tool needed to analyse projects using the smell Sniffer.
+This repository embeds all the tools needed to analyse projects using the smell Sniffer.

 # Content
 ## CommitLooper